-Common Name/Botanical Name Treatment Notes Shiny geranium/Geranium shinetarium Target sites mapped and treated in the spring and fall, and incidental to seasonal weed patrols
+Common Name/Botanical Name Treatment Notes Shiny geranium/Geranium shinetarium Target sites mapped and treated in the spring and fall, and incidental to seasonal weed patrols Knotweed sp./Polygonum sp.
+Target sites mapped and treated after flower stage in late summer

-Knotweed sp./Polygonum sp.
-Target sites mapped and treated after flower stage in late summer Ragwort tansy/ Senecio jacobaea Occurs sporadically throughout the area.
-All visible plants are sprayed in the spring prior to bud/seed set, any remaining plants visible in flower are hand pulled with seed heads removed, bagged, and disposed of Knapweed sp./ centauria sp.
-Control where visible in conjunction with summer seasonal patrols Scotch broom/Cytisus scoparious Control required east of Packwood on US12 where all visible plants are treated annually with herbicide in the early summer.
+Ragwort tansy/Senecio jacobaea Occurs sporadically throughout the area.
+All visible plants are sprayed in the spring prior to bud/seed set, any remaining plants visible in flower are hand pulled with seed heads removed, bagged, and disposed of Knapweed sp./centauria sp.
+Control where visible in conjunction with summer seasonal patrols, US12 MP 130 west needs spot treatment throughout Scotch broom/Cytisus scoparious Control required east of Packwood on US12 where all visible plants are treated annually with herbicide in the early summer.
 Cowlitz County.
 All other areas, controlled only in small isolated patches or incidental to seasonal weed patrols.
 Dalmation toadflax/Linaria dalmatica Target sites mapped and treated in early spring, sites are monitored and retreated in the fall if there is any grow back.
 Rush skeletonweed/Chondrilla juncea Target sites mapped and treated in early spring, additional treatments are made to any remaining plants visible when summer season weed patrols are conducted.
+One site near Welcome to Randle sign on US12.
 Hawkweed sp./Hieracium sp.
 Control where visible in conjunction with seasonal patrols Common fennel/Foeniculum vulgare Target sites mapped and treated in early spring Poison hemlock/Conium maculatum Target sites mapped and treated in early spring Butterfly bush/Buddleia davidii Control where visible in conjunction with seasonal patrols